 The COVID-19 pandemic has exacerbated familial tensions and intensified the incidence of suicide and self-harm among adolescents diagnosed with BD.
 This study underscores the urgent need for societal, familial and educational support systems to prioritize the well-being of adolescents and offers valuable insights and guidelines for the prevention, diagnosis and treatment of adolescent BDs.

-Key Words: Adolescents; Bipolar disorder; Coronavirus disease 2019; Suicide; Self-harm
+Key Words: Adolescents; Bipolar disorder; COVID-19; Suicide; Self-harm

 Ye ZF, Hong YH, Yang JL, Tan MQ, Xie JM, Xu ZC.
 COVID-19 pandemic amplified mortality rates among adolescents with bipolar disorder through family-related factors.
 World J Clin Cases 2024; In press

-Core Tip: More adolescents have suffered from bipolar disorder (BD) since the Coronavirus disease 2019 (COVID-19) pandemic outbreak.
+Core Tip: More adolescents have suffered from bipolar disorder (BD) since the coronavirus disease 2019 (COVID-19) pandemic outbreak.
 A total of 171 adolescents with BD were recruited and analyzed from January 1, 2018 to December 31, 2022.
 Family-related factors and academic stress played significant roles in emergence and exacerbation of adolescent BDs.
 The COVID-19 pandemic exacerbated family relationships and greatly increased the occurrence of suicide and self-harm among adolescents with BD.
 This study aimed to focus the attention of society, families and schools to increase care about adolescents and also provide guidance and references for the prevention, diagnosis and treatment of adolescent BDs.

 INTRODUCTION